jnh277/data_to_mpc/README.md

 python plot_single_state_demo.py
 ```

-A version of the inverted pendulum example WITHOUT the mismatch in damping can be run using
+A version of the inverted pendulum example WITHOUT the mismatch in damping (linear damping model for simulation, estimation,
+and control) can be run using
 ```
 python inverted_pendulum_mpc_demo.py
 ```
-The results can be plotted by changing teh file to be loaded in the script 'plot_pendulum_results.py' setting
+The results can be plotted by changing the file to be loaded in the script 'plot_pendulum_results.py' setting
 ```
 run = 'rotary_inverted_pendulum_demo_results'
 ```